pederan/Parallax-ImageScroll/README.md

 # Parallax ImageScroll - jQuery plugin

-JQuery and amd compatible plugin to create a parallax effect as seen at [spotify.com](https://www.spotify.com).
+JQuery and amd compatible plugin to create a parallax effect with images.
+Heavily inspired by the [spotify.com](https://www.spotify.com) website.
 Really simple to use with some options to tweek.
 The plugin uses css3 transform for animation where supported and falls back to top left positioning for ancient browsers.

 [Check out the live demo](http://codepen.io/pederan/full/cEvDh).